yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 ```

-Now that we defined the new structure of the tree, we need to adjust both the code that builds the
+Now that we defined the new structure of the tree, we need to adjust both the code that builds and
-tree and the code that traverses it.
+the code that traverses it.

 The build code is fairly boring, but also verbose, so I won't write it out in pseudocode this
 time.
 The new build function has to split nodes 8-way.
 It does this by doing multiple splits for